-Update: May 28, 2020 – The District applied for and received approximately $460 million in low-interest financing through the Texas Water Development Board Clean Water State Revolving Fund (CWSRF) Program for the Sister Grove Regional Water Resource Recovery Facility project.
+The District applied for and received approximately $460 million in low-interest financing through the Texas Water Development Board Clean Water State Revolving Fund (CWSRF) Program for the Sister Grove Regional Water Resource Recovery Facility project.
 The District received an interest rate of 0.155% that is anticipated to save NTMWD and its communities over $160 million in interest costs over the life of the 30-year bonds and other financing options.

 The District applied for and received low-interest financing for the Bois d’Arc Lake project through the Texas Water Development Board (TWDB) State Water Implementation Fund of Texas (SWIFT) for the Bois d’Arc Lake project.
 To date, the TWDB has committed $1.477 billion in low-interest financing through the SWIFT funding mechanism.
 Use of SWIFT funding is anticipated to save the District and its ratepayers more than $230 million in interest costs.

-Update: June 30, 2020: The NTMWD Engineering Department evaluated two alternatives for the Buffalo Creek Lift Station which included either expansion of the lift station and a new force main, or construction of a new gravity tunnel that allows future decommissioning of the lift station.
+In 2020, the NTMWD Engineering Department evaluated two alternatives for the Buffalo Creek Lift Station which included either expansion of the lift station and a new force main, or construction of a new gravity tunnel that allows future decommissioning of the lift station.
 The tunnel proved to be the lowest initial capital cost option (saving $2.4M) but also provides a savings of $80M over the life of the project since the District will no longer have to operate and maintain the lift station.
 The Buffalo Creek Interceptor System serves the cities Forney, Heath, and Rockwall.

-The North McKinney Parallel Interceptor Phase II project was canceled from the Capital Improvement Program with estimated cost savings of $25M in FY2018 through 2020 by modifying short term operations of existing lift stations and force mains, and refining long term strategies to transfer flow from the Upper East Fork Interceptor System to the planned Sister Grove Regional Water Resource Recovery Facility.
+The North McKinney Parallel Interceptor Phase II project was canceled from the Capital Improvement Program (in 2018) with estimated cost savings of $25M in FY2018 through 2020 by modifying short term operations of existing lift stations and force mains, and refining long term strategies to transfer flow from the Upper East Fork Interceptor System to the planned Sister Grove Regional Water Resource Recovery Facility.

-Through partnerships with the City of Allen and Town of Fairview, we identified alternatives to increase capacity in our wastewater conveyance system through cost sharing to build the Sloan Creek Lift Station and Force Main to serve the growing populations of the two cities.
+Through partnerships with the City of Allen and Town of Fairview, in 2019 we identified alternatives to increase capacity in our wastewater conveyance system through cost sharing to build the Sloan Creek Lift Station and Force Main to serve the growing populations of the two cities.
 This new facility saves us from having to further expand existing facilities and allows us flexibility on where to send the future flows.
 This project saves the UEFIS Members and Customers over $9 million.